 Most recently, in 2012, Tim led a team to transform a five acre piece of fallow land into a thriving organic garden and orchard.
 During peak harvest the garden produces more than 100 pounds of fresh produce a week for employees.
 Though growing wine grapes and maintaining a world class wine making facility is Tim’s priority, he sees land as a precious resource.
 Tim has plans to evaluate growing row crops between vineyard rows and is also investigating aquaculture options for the ponds on site.

 At 19, he dropped out of Colorado College, climbed into a pickup truck and set out for Mexico and Guatemala with a goal of stemming the tide of globalized oppression.
 Coffee would be the key.
 Arnsteen and a partner started BuyWell International in 2006 — a fair-trade coffee wholesaler paying livable wages to Latin American farmers.
 But one thought plagued him as he ran the business: What did he know about rescuing the world’s poor when the farmers he was buying from were far more self-sufficient than he was?
 He sold the coffee business at 22 and decided to make farming his life’s work.

 Now, Arnsteen is in the unlikely position of being a farmer who doesn’t have to sell his crops.
 As the manager of edible ecosystems at Parducci Wine Estates in Ukiah, California, he works to feed more than 60 employees in Mendocino County.

 Tasting Room Team

-Stop by the Parducci Tasting Room, and meet Tricia, Ari, and the rest of our friendly and knowledgeable staff.
-We make every effort to ensure you and your guests have a fun and informative visit: whether through a guided tasting of Parducci Small Lot Blend, Reserve, and True Grit, or on a pre-booked tour of our estate.
+Stop by the Parducci Tasting Room, and meet Tricia, Juan, and the rest of our friendly and knowledgeable staff.
+We make every effort to ensure you and your guests have a fun and informative visit: whether through a guided tasting of Parducci Small Lot, Reserve, and True Grit, or on a pre-booked tour of our estate.